General Questions

 What if I need to drop FOCUS?

 We understand that unforeseen circumstances may arise that require students to drop FOCUS.
-If you need to drop, please contact the FOCUS Program office and the faculty director or your cluster.
+If you need to drop, please contact the FOCUS Program office and the faculty director of your cluster.
 You will not be able to add/drop FOCUS courses yourself.
 Note that all Trinity students are required to complete the First-Year Experience.
 Withdrawal from the FOCUS Program is not only discouraged after registration has been completed, but it is also contingent on availability in the Constellations program.